jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

     NameError: name 'variable_3' is not defined

-* green: make it pass

-  I define the name
+* I define the name

   .. code-block:: python